All About The Major and Minor Scales

 The A Minor Scale laid out on a piano showing the whole steps and half steps

-Now lets take what we’ve learned and starting on C, and create the C minor scale.
+Let’s take what we’ve learned and starting on C, create the C minor scale.

 The C Minor Scale laid out on a piano showing the whole steps and half steps